vweltje/renewadmin/content/services/Reconciliations.md

 template: SingleService
 title: Monthly Reporting
 shortDescription: >
-  Know What to Measure in Your Business
+  Know what to measure in your business

-  We provide a monthly reconciliation of your accounts so that you can gage at a glace how your business is tracking.
+  We provide a monthly reconciliation of your accounts, that way you can gage at a glance how your business is tracking.
 description: >-
-  Cloud accounting platforms such as Xero and QuickBooks Online, you have access to a wide range of reports to manage your business:
+  Cloud accounting platforms such as Xero and MYOB, allow access to a wide range of reports to manage your business:

   Profit and Loss